SkyloveQiu/aruco_ros2/README.md

 * `image_topic` - image topic to subscribe to (default `/camera/image_raw`)
 * `camera_info_topic` - Camera info topic to subscribe to (default `/camera/camera_info`)
 * `camera_frame` - Camera optical frame to use (default to the frame id provided by the camera info message.)
+* `video_device` - choose camera to use.

 ## Running Marker Detection

-1. Using the launch file - parameters will be loaded from _aruco\_parameters.yaml_.
+1. Using the launch file - parameters will be loaded from _aruco\_parameters.yaml_ and _camera\_param.yaml.
 ```
+colcon build
+source install/setup.bash/source install/setup.zsh
 ros2 launch ros2_aruco aruco_recognition.launch.py
 ```
 2. As a single ROS 2 node - you can specify parameter values at startup by adding `--ros-args -p marker_size:=.05`, for example.
 ```
 ros2 run ros2_aruco aruco_node
 ```
+pip3 install opencv-contrib-python transforms3d

 ## Generating Marker Images